Ultimate Nail Buffers Guide

 How do you use a nail buffer?

 First, ensure that your nails are clean, dry and filed to your desired shape.
 Choose your buffer.
 If you're using a multi-sided buffer with different textures, each side has a different purpose.
 Take the coarse-grit side and hold the buffer parallel to your nail.
 Using a X-shape and smooth, even strokes, buff each nail.
-This is the perfect first step if you want to paint your nails with a colour afterwards as the surface has more grip.
+This is the perfect first step if you want to paint your nails with a color afterwards as the surface has more grip.
 Try to avoid running the buffer over your cuticles and skin to prevent irritation and dryness.

 To polish your natural nails, take the finer grit side of the tool and buff them using tiny circular motions and a light pressure.
 To add a mirror-like shine to your nails, use the smooth side of the buffer.You should skip the polishing and smoothing steps if you wish to paint your nails, as a glossy finish makes it harder for the polish to adhere.